brr14/SCADA/README.md

 # SCADA
-Basic understanding of SCADA systems.
+Basic understanding of SCADA systems.</br>
 (a) Introduction